jhoule86/jhoule86/README.md

 # Jeff Houle / jhoule86

 ## Current focus
+- Supplier onboarding + enablement at Wayfair

+## Past lives

 - Custom ERP plugins for Wayfair Supplier Integrations

-## Past lives
 - Cocreator of new Event Management and Alerting Platforms for Wayfair Supplier Integrations

 - Integration engineering at Pegasystems